top of page

 SNEAKY TIPS:

 For Debtors: If you owe someone money, but no action is taken by the creditor for over six years, the debt may become unclaimable.
-Deny/dispute the debt to buy time.

 For Creditors: If six years have elapsed since a debt was acknowledged, sending a casual message to inquire about repayment can prompt the debtor to acknowledge the debt again, potentially restarting the six-year limitation period.